Bushwallyta271828/Past-Projects/README.md

 # Past-Projects

-Notes to self:

-* Insert repository of papers read (that was another github I think)
-* Insert MNIST things

 ## USACO Sample

 These are my submissions to the third USA Computer Olympiad competition of the 2016-2017 season.
 The problem statements are included in each sub-folder.